-During compilation, syntax errors (if any) in a definition are noted following the use of the defined identifier.
+During compilation, any syntax errors resulting from the use of a definition are noted following the appearance of the define designator.

 NESTING OF DEFINITIONS.
-Definitions can be nested; that is, defined identifiers may be used in definitions.
+Definitions can be nested; that is, define designators may be used in definitions.
 For instance, in the example below, the definition for D3 is equivalent to the definition for DD.
-In the example, the definition +A+A is considered nested one level in the first declaration.
-In the second declaration the definition +A+A is considered nested two levels, etc.
+The definition +A+A is considered nested one level in the first declaration, two levels in the second, etc.

+'''

+DEFINE D1=+A+A#

+DEFINE D2(D21)=B(D21)D1#

+DEFINE D3(D31)=D2(D31)D1#

-DEFINE D1 = +A+A#
+DEFINE DD(DD1)=B(DD1)+A+A+A+A#

-DEFINE D2 = D1 D1 #

-DEFINE D3 = D2 D2 #

-DEFINE DD = +A+A +A+A +A+A #
+'''

 A definition cannot be nested more than eight levels.

-Defined identifiers may not be used in a FORMAT or SWITCH FORMAT declaration.
-If a definition ends with the word END, its defined identifier may be followed in the program only be a semicolon or the words ELSE, END, or UNTIL.
-The maximum number of characters (excluding the COMMENTs and superfluous blanks) that may appear in a single definition may range from 1971 to 2035, depending upon the number of characters in the defined identifier, as follows:
+Define designators may not be used in a FORMAT or SWITCH FORMAT declaration.
+If a definition ends with the word END, its define designator may be followed in the program only by a semicolon or the words ELSE, END or UNTIL.
+The maximum number of characters (excluding COMMENTs and superfluous blanks1) that may appear in a single definition may range from 1971 to 2035, depending upon the number of characters in the defined identifier or parametric define identifier, as follows: